 SERVICE DISRUPTION AT ZIRC

-As a result of a quarantine room fire on May 31st, ZIRC services continue to be disrupted and we are unable to supply fish from frozen sperm and cDNAs at this time.
+As a result of a quarantine room fire on May 31st, 2014, ZIRC services continue to be disrupted and we are unable to supply a number of frozen fish lines and cDNAs at this time.
 The following services and resources are currently available:

 Our ongoing health and breeding tests suggest that the main fish colony appears to be unharmed and the cryopreservation storage was unaffected by the incident.